Forex Trading Strategy Using a Currency Strength Meter

 1. Trading Flat Markets: If all bars on the meter are roughly equal (e.g., everyone is between 4 and 6), the market is ranging.
 This strategy works best for Trending Markets, not ranging ones.
 Stay on the sidelines.

-2. Ignoring News: high-impact news (like Non-Farm Payrolls) can flip currency strength in seconds.
+2. Ignoring News: High-impact news (like Non-Farm Payrolls) can flip currency strength in seconds.
 Avoid entering new trades just before major red-folder events.

 3. Blindly Following the Meter: The meter is a snapshot of now.
 Always double-check technical analysis on the charts.